-The Company accounts for its derivative instruments in accordance with SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities.
+All derivative financial instruments are recognized at fair value and are recorded in accrued liabilities in the Company's Consolidated Balance Sheets.
 In January 2008, the Company entered into an interest rate swap agreement to manage its exposure to interest rate movements and the related effect on its variable rate debt.
-The Company concluded that the interest rate swap met the criteria to qualify as a cash flow hedge under SFAS No. 133.
-Accordingly, the Company has reflected all changes in the fair value of the swap agreement in accumulated other comprehensive income, a component of shareholders' equity.
+The Company concluded that the interest rate swap met the criteria to qualify as a cash flow hedge under US GAAP.
+Accordingly, the Company has reflected all changes in the fair value of the swap agreement in accumulated other comprehensive income (loss), a component of shareholders' equity.
 The swap agreement, with a notional amount of \$100.0 million, matures on March 14, 2011.
 The Company pays a fixed rate of 3.51% and receives a variable rate tied to the three month LIBOR rate.

-As of August 29, 2009, the Company had recorded the fair value of the interest rate swap of \$3.6 million in accrued liabilities and a corresponding loss of \$2.2 million in accrued liabilities and other comprehensive (loss) income, which was net of the associated tax benefit of \$1.4 million.
-As of August 30, 2008, the amounts recorded in accrued liabilities and other comprehensive income were \$0.3 million and \$0.2 million, respectively.
-Of the \$2.2 million loss deferred in accumulated other comprehensive (loss) income as of August 29, 2009, a \$1.7 million loss is expected to be reclassified to interest expense in the next twelve months.
+As of August 28, 2010, the Company had recorded the fair value of the interest rate swap of \$1.6 million in accrued liabilities and a corresponding loss of \$1.0 million in accumulated other comprehensive income (loss), which was net of the associated tax benefit.
+As of August 29, 2009, the amounts recorded in accrued liabilities and other comprehensive income were \$3.6 million and \$2.2 million, respectively.
+The \$1.0 million loss deferred in accumulated other comprehensive income (loss) as of August 28, 2010 is expected to be reclassified to interest expense prior to its maturity on March 14, 2011.

 The Company has recorded any realized gains or losses from its interest rate swap as an adjustment to interest expense in its Consolidated Statements of Income.
-For the fiscal years ended August 29, 2009 and August 30, 2008, the Company reclassified a loss from accumulated other comprehensive (loss) income into interest expense of \$1.7 million and \$0.3 million, respectively.
+For the fiscal years ended August 28, 2010 and August 29, 2009, the Company reclassified a loss from accumulated other comprehensive income (loss) into interest expense totaling \$3.2 million and \$1.7 million, respectively.